af83/sponges/README.md

 ## TODO

+* make compatible with 1.9.2
 * Specing.
 * Implement a restart command.
-* make compatible with 1.9.2
 * Increment / decrement workers pool size with `TTIN` and `TTOUT`.
+* Check on OSX.

 ## Copyright